vigneshv92/Machine-Learning/Notes/Updating_Model.md

 When this happens we may need to modify our model, often this means re-training it.
 When we do, we'd like to update the existing endpoint without having to shut it down.
 Fortunately, SageMaker allows us to do this in a straightforward way.

 ## [Building a Sentiment Analysis Model](https://youtu.be/dwRkA0ig3uU)

+To begin with we will create an XGBoost model similar to the ones that we have constructed in the past in order to predict the median housing cost in Boston.

+The difference this time is that we are using a hybrid approach, including both the high level and low level functionality.
+In this case we use the high level approach to train a model (to produce model artifacts) and then we use the low level approach to construct the model itself and to construct the endpoint configuration.
+The reason for this is so that we can have more control over how our endpoint behaves.